anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 This is intended to be identical to the mechanism described in {{Section 7.1 of RFC9031}}.
 However, since the CoAP layer is inside of the DTLS layer (which is between the Pledge and the Registrar), it is not possible for the Join Proxy to act as a CoAP proxy.

+For the JPY messages relayed to the Registrar, the Join Proxy SHOULD use the same UDP source port for the JPY messages related to all pledges.
+A Join Proxy MAY change the UDP source port, but doing so creates more local state.
+A Join Proxy with multiple CPUs (unlikely in a constrained system, but possible in the future) could, for instance, use different source port numbers to demultiplex connections across CPUs.

+### Stateless Message structure example construction

 A typical context parameter might be constructed with the following CDDL grammar:
 (This is illustrative only: the contents are not subject to standardization)